vstehle/systemready-scripts/README.md

 The `check-sr-results.yaml` configuration describes the verifications to perform.
 It also contains some data to identify the ACS-IR that was used and to deduce the certification version.
+For IR v1.x results, the `check-sr-results-ir1.yaml` configuration is used.

 The `schemas/check-sr-results-schema.yaml` file describes this configuration file format and can be used with the `validate.py` script to validate the